-I love visiting schools – if for no other reason than I remember how THRILLING it was to get out of class.
+I love visiting schools and talking with students — if for no other reason than I remember how THRILLING it was to get out of class.
 It’s just as thrilling these days to meet young and passionate readers.

 The Mid-Atlantic region is easiest for me, though I do tour in other parts of the country.

 I can visit schools from the comfort of my desk—I've even read The Book of Boy aloud to a fifth-grade class in Chicago!
 For a remote classroom visit of 40-60 minutes, I charge $300.
 If the entire class has finished The Book of Boy, I'm thrilled to visit virtually at no charge.
 It's so great when the kids and I get to discuss the ending!
 Either way, I am happy to sign bookplates with students' names and mail to the school.

 Keynote address: $1500 plus travel for a keynote address

 School visits: $1200 plus travel for up to three presentations per day.
 This is negotiable!
 If your class is reading The Book of Boy, or the drama club prepared an opera of the life of D.J.
 Schwenk . . .
 Let’s talk.